-The deadline for applications under this notice is June 28, 2023, at 11:59 p.m.
+The deadline for applications under this notice is June 12, 2024, at 11:59 p.m.
 Eastern Time.

 Applications must be complete, comply with length and formatting requirements, and be validated by Grants.gov under the correct funding opportunity prior to the deadline to be considered under this notice.
+See the late submission policy for the limited situations when NEH might accept an application submitted after the deadline.

 It is your responsibility to confirm that Grants.gov and subsequently NEH have received your application.
-Check your Grants.gov application status.
+Check your Grants.gov application status. eGMS, NEH's online grant management system, will send you an automatically generated email upon receipt of your proposal.

 When NEH receives your application, the agency will assign it a tracking number beginning with TA-.
 A tracking number does not guarantee that your application is free of technical problems (such as missing attachments or failure to convert attachments to PDFs).
-If your files are not correctly formatted, eGMS Reach, NEH's electronic grants management system, will reject your application and notify you by email. eGMS Reach cannot detect other errors such as missing components or excess pages.
+If your files are not correctly formatted, eGMS will reject your application and notify you by email. eGMS cannot detect errors such as missing components or excess pages.

-NEH recommends you submit your application 48 hours prior to the deadline so that you have time to correct any technical errors eGMS Reach has notified you of or that you have discovered.
-It is your responsibility to correct any errors prior to the deadline.
+NEH recommends you submit your application at least 48 hours prior to the deadline so you have time to correct technical errors eGMS identified or you discover.
+It is your responsibility to correct errors prior to the deadline.